treatment for IBS and Digestive Disorders

 Increasing parasympathetic tone (Schneider 2007b).
 Stress activates the sympathetic nervous system, which can stimulate colon spasms, resulting in abdominal discomfort.
 In people with IBS, the colon can be oversensitive to the smallest amount of conflict or stress.
 Acupuncture activates the opposing parasympathetic nervous system, which initiates the relaxation or 'rest and digest' response.

 Food allergies can also be a trigger of IBS for some people.
 At Care Cure we also offer a comprehensive food intolerance and allergy test that covers over 100 items.
-Click Here.
 This can lead to improvements in diet, which can directly result in improved symptoms.
 We offer a Free consultation where you can meet with our practitioners, receive a traditional Chinese medicine (TCM) diagnosis and receive advice on the best treatment particular to your condition.
 Allergy tests can be done online or in our clinics.